Shizen/pvtExtMgr/README.md

 ## Known Issues

+Listed below are my known issues for this project.
+If you have a comment, suggestion, request or other input on this project, please ask a question or leave a comment on the [vscode marketplace page for this project](https://marketplace.visualstudio.com/items?itemName=Shinworks.pvtextmgr).
+If you encounter an issue, even one listed here, and would like to see it fixed, please go to the [github issues](https://github.com/Shizen/pvtExtMgr/issues) tracker and file an issue.
+This project is very much in an "on demand" mode.
+If there is no demand, only issues which bother me sufficiently in contrast to my available time will actually get addressed.

 - Sanitation of "private" ip addresses and the like has caused certain dev related facilities to fall down.
 - I currently "update" extensions via fetch + checkout.  (which will `fetch` all branches of the given repos).
 - Does not verify that the user has permissions to update the extension(s) in question.
 To be clear, here I mean perms to modify the local file system.
 This falls under error handling & robustness